Green Tea helps you lose pounds and maintain your ideal weight.

 Now how about after you lose some weight?
 Does green tea help to maintain the loss you made?
 Here’s great news for millions of people watching their weight: “Green tea intake with habitual low caffeine intake promotes weight loss and reduces the risk of weight regain,” according to a study, “Caffeine and green tea effects on body weight” published in “Obesity Research”.

-No more ‘rebound’ effect with green tea and low caffeine life style!
+No more ‘rebound’ effect with green tea and a low caffeine lifestyle!

 The result of the study shows: